ministryofjustice/moj-frontend/docs/components/interruption-card.md

 When considering it in a specific case, think about:

 - how many other interruption cards there are in the service
-- the maximum number a user might view in a single journey
+- the maximum number of cards a user might view in a single journey
-- whether a user would ever view 2 or more in a row (and whether that's OK)
+- whether a user would ever view 2 or more cards in a row (and whether that's OK)

 If a lot of interruption cards are emerging in a service, it might be a sign that the journey needs redesigning.